 As noted before, a large part of ALLs business is unit-linked products.
 As a consequence, ALL holds a large amount of fund participations on the asset side.
-Although the funds serving as the Unit Linked contracts' underlying are invested in fixed income and equity (type 1), no look through is done on the assets invested since detailed information to do so is lacking.
-As a consequence, ALL is forced to take the most prudential point of view and treat these assets of equities listed in regulated markets in EEA or OECD countries as type 2 equity.
+Although the funds serving as the Unit Linked contracts' underlying are invested in fixed income and equity (type 110), only a partial look through is done so far on the assets invested since detailed information to do a full look through is lacking.
+As a consequence, ALL is forced to take the most prudential equities listed in regulated markets in EEA or OECD countries point of view for the assets where no look through is applied, and treat these assets as type 2 equity11.
 This approach results in an overestimation of the equity risk in the regulatory Solvency Capital Requirements.
 The amount of equity directly held on ALL balance sheet is very limited.

-&lt;sup>9 Funds with guaranteed minimum rate
+9 Funds with guaranteed minimum rate